RejaurRahman/blog-camp/README.md

 3. Progress bar on post
 4. Comments
 5. Update classes on rich text components types
-6. Image with caption
+6. Videos
 7. Image Slider
-8. Videos
+8. Fill content on all blog posts

 ## Other Pages